agriyakhetarpal/hugo-python-distributions/README.md

 ### Licensing

 This project is licensed under the terms of the [Apache 2.0 license](LICENSE).
 Hugo is available under Apache 2.0 (see [the Hugo license](licenses/LICENSE-hugo.txt)) as well.

+### Footnotes

+- This project is currently not affiliated with the official Hugo project.
+Please refer to the [Hugo documentation](https://gohugo.io/documentation/) for more information on Hugo.
+- The author of this project: @agriyakhetarpal, would like to express a token of gratitude to the owner of the `Hugo` package on PyPI (@nariman) for their kind gesture of allowing me to take over the package name with the underlying provisions of PEP 541.
+This way, it allows users to install the package using the same name as the official Hugo project, which undoubtedly provides for a better user experience and convenience to users of this package when compared to the previous package name, `python-hugo`.